 For an excellent summary of Mindful Parenting, read this excerpt from Myla and Jon Kabat-Zinn’s book Everyday Blessings: The Inner Work of Mindful Parenting".

-One-on-one Mindful Parenting guidance and facilitation:
+One-on-one Mindful Parenting coaching and facilitation:

 R550 per hour (excluding travel on my part, if required)